 Old and damaged cat toys can potentially develop loose parts or stuffing which if can become a choking hazard or cause a gastrointestinal blockage.
 Replace toys which have become damaged and check them once a month for wear and tear.

 When selecting cat toys, look for sturdy ones which don’t have glued on parts that may easily be removed and swallowed.
 DVM360 also recommend avoiding toy mice with real fur as some cats may take hunting these toys one step further and try to eat them.

 Throw away medications which have expired.
 Out of date, medications lose their potency and effectiveness.
 Always check the use-by date of medications and only ever give your cat medication if your veterinarian has told you to do so.

 As with plastic food bowls, litter trays can develop scratches over time, which can trap not only bacteria but also odours.
 Urine can degrade the plastic, causing it to become brittle and weakening it.

 As a guide, you should have as many litter trays as you have cats, and then one extra.
 So if you have two cats, there should be three litter trays.
-Empty, scrub and disinfect trays at least once a week, thoroughly rinse afterwards to remove any disinfectant residue.
+Empty, scrub and disinfect trays once a week, thoroughly rinse afterwards to remove any disinfectant residue.

 Replace litter trays every two years.

 Replace every year or two as they can become soiled with dead skin cells, oils, dirt, dust mites, bacteria and parasites.

-Choose a bed with a removable cover if possible, so it can be washed every few weeks.
-Place a soft blanket over the bed which can also be removed and washed regularly.
+Choose a bed with a removable cover if possible so that it can be washed every few weeks.
+Place a soft blanket over the bed, which can also be removed and washed regularly.